When I Grow Up (To Be a Man)

-"When I Grow Up (To Be a Man)" is a song by American rock band the Beach Boys from their 1965 album The Beach Boys Today!.
-Written by Brian Wilson and Mike Love, the lyrics describe a boy who is anxious of when he stops being a teenager, pondering such questions as "Will I love my wife for the rest of my life?"
-The song was first issued as a single, with the B-side "She Knows Me Too Well", on August 24, 1964.
-It peaked at number 9 in the US, number 27 in the UK, and number 1 in Canada.
+"When I Grow Up (To Be a Man)" is a song by the American rock band the Beach Boys from their 1965 album The Beach Boys Today!.
+Written by Brian Wilson and Mike Love, it was first issued as a single on August 24, 1964, paired with the B-side "She Knows Me Too Well".
+It peaked at number 9 in the U.S., number 27 in the UK, and number 1 in Canada.

-It is one of the first rock songs that discussed impending adulthood and is possibly the earliest US top 40 song to contain the expression "turn on" (from the lyric "Will I dig the same things that turned me on as a kid?").
-The song is also distinguished for its musical sophistication, featuring multiple key changes, a hook based on a dissonant, functionally ambiguous chord, tempo stretches, and a long pause as a climax.
+The lyrics describe a boy who is feeling anxious about his own future when he will no longer be a teenager, pondering such questions as "Will I love my wife for the rest of my life?"
+It is possibly the earliest U.S. top 40 song to contain the expression "turn on", and is one of the earliest rock songs to cover the topic of impending adulthood.
+Musically, the song has been highlighted for its jazz influence and unique arrangement and harmonic structure.

-Background
+Background and inspiration

-"When I Grow Up (To Be a Man)" was written and composed by Brian Wilson with additional lyrics by Mike Love.
+"When I Grow Up (To Be a Man)" was composed by Brian Wilson with lyrics by both him and his cousin and frequent writing partner Mike Love.
 At the time, Brian told the Birmingham Post, "When I was younger, I used to worry about turning into an old square over the years.
 I don't think I will now, and that is what inspired 'When I Grow Up'."
-In a 2011 interview, he commented that when he wrote the song, he had a dismal view of his future.
+In a 2011 interview, he commented that when he wrote the song, he had a dismal view of his future, saying "'When I Grow Up (To Be A Man)’ was inspired about what it was gonna be like to grow up.
+Will I like the things then as I did now?
+I wrote that in my early twenties.
+As I look back on that I am happy with my life now and I didn't think I would be.”
 In his 2016 memoir, Love wrote that the song was "probably influenced" by Murry Wilson, who constantly challenged Brian's manhood.
-Wilson later revisited the topic of manhood in the 1966 song "Child Is Father of the Man".